kputnam/propr/README.md

 end
 ```

 Note your property should still return `true` or `false`.
-You can avoid some
+You should *not* use
-clutter by *not* using `#should` or `#assert`, because the test generator
+`#should` or `#assert`, because the test generator will generate the assertion
-will generate the assertion for you.
+for you.
+This also reduces visual clutter.

 ### Property DSL

 The code block inside `property { ... }` has an extended scope that defines
 a few helpful methods:

-* Skip this iteration unless all the given conditions are met.
-This can be used,
+* __guard__: Skip this iteration unless all the given conditions are met.
+This
-  for instance, to define a property only on even integers.
+  can be used, for instance, to define a property only on even integers.
   `property{|x| guard(x.even?); x & 1 == 0 }`

-* True if the code block throws an exception of the given type.
+* __error?__: True if the code block throws an exception of the given type.
   `property{|x| error? { x / 0 }}`

-* Short alias for `Propr::Random`, used to generate random data as described
+* __m__: Short alias for `Propr::Random`, used to generate random data as described
   below.
   `property{|x| m.eval(m.sequence([m.unit 0] * x)).length == x }`